-Marty is an Intellectual Creative with a vision.
+Marty Pack is a philosopher, filmmaker, public health expert, and educator.
+Ms. Pack is an Intellectual Creative with a vision.
 Through academic and investigative research, she brings a level of compassion to tell an honest story.
 Her desire to educate fuels her drive to teach the underlying causes of marginalization.

-Her second film, Maria’s Story, Undocumented Violence, looked at an undocumented woman surviving an abusive marriage, gaining legal status, and achieving the American dream.
-It was used to educate social work students and the public at Governor State University.
-The film is now used by the Archdiocese of Chicago’s Domestic Violence Outreach program to inspire the undocumented community to get help.
+Her second film, Maria’s Story, Undocumented Violence, spotlighted an undocumented woman surviving an abusive marriage, gaining legal status, and achieving the American dream.
+Through a religious lens, we see the power structure that has subjugated women for centuries.
+This film has been used to educate Social Work students and the public at Governor State University.
+The Archdiocese of Chicago’s Domestic Violence Outreach program uses the film to inspire the undocumented community to get help.

-She was fortunate to have traveled extensively prior to the pandemic.
-She enjoys spending time hanging out with her two children and dog, Diamond.
-Her hobbies are reading theory, listening to music, and being a gym rat.
+She was fortunate to travel extensively before 2020.
+Her hobbies are reading theory, listening to music, and weightlifting.